One Nation, One Election: Future

 In the 2024 general elections, the BJP led NDA was decreased from 353 to 293 seats in the Lok Sabha, with the BJP itself being reduced from 303 to 240 seats.
 The INDIA led by the Indian National Congress & consisting of regional parties like SP, AITC, DMK & RJD which are opposed to simultaneous polls, won 233 seats.
 Since amendments to the Constitution required for implementing simultaneous polls can be done only after securing at least two-thirds supermajority in both Houses of the Parliament (362 in Lok Sabha and 167 in Rajya Sabha), very little to no progress on this proposal is to be made for the upcoming future.

 Despite this, on 18 September 2024, the Modi cabinet approved the 'One Nation, One Election' bill which was scheduled to be brought before the Parliament on the 2024 Winter session.
 The bill was introduced in the Lok Sabha on 17 December 2024.
 A division vote was followed, where 269 members supported the move and 198 opposed it.

 The Opposition INDIA bloc strongly objected to the Bill, arguing that the government failed to secure the required two-thirds majority for such measures.
 However, parliamentary procedures suggest that a special majority may not be required for introducing Constitutional Amendment Bills.

+2029 simultaneous election proposal

+The NDA is exploring holding Assembly elections in 22 NDA-ruled states and Union Territories alongside the 2029 Lok Sabha elections, instead of waiting until 2034 Lok Sabha elections.
+The proposal may require the early dissolution of some state assemblies to align their electoral cycles with the general election.The move comes as the Joint Parliamentary Committee (JPC) continues consultations on the One Nation, One Election Bills.
+JPC chairman P. P. Chaudhary has indicated that the panel is examining mechanisms including interacting with Chief Ministers across states to make simultaneous elections feasible by 2029.

 JPC Members

 The Lok Sabha approved a 39-member joint parliamentary committee (JPC) to examine The Constitution (One Hundred and Twenty-Ninth Amendment) Bill, 2024 and the amendments to the Government of Union Territories Act, 1963, the twin bills that aim to usher in simultaneous state and national elections.
+BJP MP P. P. Chaudhary has been appointed as the chairperson of the committee.

 The panel, earlier planned for 31 members, will now have 39 members after some smaller parties met Lok Sabha Speaker Om Birla and demanded their inclusion in the important committee.
 There are 27 Lok Sabha MPs and 12 Rajya Sabha lawmakers in it.